computersarecool/cpp_sockets/README.md

 # CPP Sockets
-*Testing UDP / TCP Sockets in CPP using OOP*
+*Testing UDP / TCP Sockets in CPP*

 This was a very small exploration into using sockets in CPP.
 Specifically I was trying to createa CLI that mimicked the functionality of the UDP and TCP operators in TouchDesigner.